-Properties Under Construction Location Estimated Total Investi (in thousands) Seven Cambridge Center and West Garage Cambridge, MA \$ 145,934 Parcel E (12290 Sunrise Valley) Reston, VA 45,754 Capital Gallery Expansion Washington, D.C.
+Properties Under Construction Location mated Total nvestment (in thousands) Seven Cambridge Center and West Garage Cambridge, MA \$ 145,934 Parcel E (12290 Sunrise Valley) Reston, VA 45,754 Capital Gallery Expansion Washington, D.C.
 69,100 Wisconsin Place-Infrastructure (23.89% ownership) Chevy Chase, MD 31,626 Total Properties Under Construction \$ 292,414

-In July 2005, Boston Properties, Inc., as general partner of the Company, declared a special cash distribution of \$2.50 per OP Unit, payable on October 31, 2005 to unitholders of record as of the close of business on September 30, 2005.
-The difficulty in purchasing significant high quality assets in accordance with our disciplined return and underwriting standards and the strength of our current balance sheet which, even after this distribution, will allow us to aggressively pursue any attractive purchase or development opportunity that surfaces led to the decision to declare the distribution.
-The Board of Directors of Boston Properties, Inc. did not make any change in its policy with respect to regular quarterly distributions.
-The holders of Series Two Preferred Units will participate (in accordance with the terms of the Series Two Preferred Units) in the special distribution on an as-converted basis.
-Because the holders of options to purchase shares of Boston Properties, Inc.'s Common Stock are not eligible to receive distributions, Boston Properties, Inc. approved adjustments that are intended to ensure that our employees, directors and other persons who hold such stock options are not disadvantaged by the planned distribution.
+In July 2005, our Board of Directors declared a special cash dividend of \$2.50 per common share, payable on October 31, 2005 to shareholders of record as of the close of business on September 30, 2005.
+The difficulty in purchasing significant high quality assets in accordance with our disciplined return and underwriting standards and the strength of our current balance sheet which, even after this distribution, will allow us to aggressively pursue any attractive purchase or development opportunity that surfaces led to our decision to declare the dividend.
+The Board of Directors did not make any change in our policy with respect to regular quarterly dividends.
+The holders of Series Two Preferred Units will participate (in accordance with the terms of the Series Two Preferred Units) in the special dividend on an as-converted basis along with the holders of OP Units.
+Because the holders of options to purchase shares of our common stock are not eligible to receive dividends, our Board of Directors approved adjustments that are intended to ensure that our employees, directors and other persons who hold such stock options are not disadvantaged by the planned dividend.